chrismhodgson/nextjs-pfrac/data/_pages/races/hartcliff-hill.md

 ---
-start_date_time: June TBC 2025 at 19:00
+start_date_time: Tuesday May 6 2025 at 19:00
-organiser: |
-  Ian Charlesworth (hartcliffhill.fellrace@gmail.com)
+organiser: TBC (hartcliffhill.fellrace@gmail.com)
 strava_url: https://www.strava.com/segments/36750791/embed
 header: races/hartcliff-hill.jpg
 google_maps_url: https://www.google.com/maps/d/u/0/viewer?mid=1EM11MzyonbhY9uGBGz9TcX9yeOw&hl=en&ll=53.53444107128965%2C-1.6152743120117141&z=12
 order: 20
 entry: ""
-distance: 4½ miles7km with 755ft/230m of ascent
+distance: 4.6 miles/7.4km with 500ft/150m of ascent
 results: " "
-title: Hartcliff Hill
+title: Hartcliff Hill Race
 registration: ""
 category: Fell
 course_records: ""
 ---
-**New course for 2024!**
+**Change of route and start/finish location for 2025**

-Hartcliff Hill is a BS category fell race on a marked and marshalled course &ndash; no navigation or prior experience required.
-The terrain is rough and can be extremely boggy.
+Hartcliff Hill is a CS category fell race on a marked and marshalled course &ndash; no navigation or prior experience required.
+The terrain is a mixture of fields and rough tracks, with three short sections of asphalt road.

-The race starts and finishes about ¾ mile from registration at Langsett Barn so allow time.
-It has been difficult to organise this race because of parking permissions.
-Please park according to instructions and restrictions on the day.
+The race starts and finishes in Penistone, on the playing fields next to the [Bowling Club](https://maps.app.goo.gl/naJ6HVefAArV7hf99).
+The race previously started near Langsett reservoir, but in recent years it has been difficult to organise because of parking permissions.

 #### Entry